martisHer/angular-patients-app/README.md

 # Packages requirements

 This project is using Angular Materials and Bootstrap for visualization purposes.
 Additionally it uses json-server to simulate a server.
-Before running the the project, please install the following packages:
+Before running the the project, please install the following packages in your working project:

 ### `ng add @ng-bootstrap/ng-bootstrap`
 ### `ng add @angular/material`
 ### `npm i @angular/animations`
-### `npm install -g json-server`
+### `npm install json-server`

 ## Available Scripts